syd-nguyen/roll/README.md

 ### 🔒 Security / Privacy

-Secrets are stored as environment variables, inaccessible to regular users.
-This includes the access information for the MongoDB database.Inputs are validated using Pydantic so they are not too long.
+There is only one secret for this project, which is the connection string for the MongoDB database.
+This is stored as an environment variable, inaccessible to regular users.
+Additionally, only certain IP addresses are allowed to access it.
+Inputs are validated using Pydantic so they are not too long.
 Personally-identifiable information is stored in the private MongoDB database.

 ### ⏱️ Ops